Guy Williams (visual effects)

-Guy Williams is a visual effects supervisor.
-Williams and his fellow visual effects artists were nominated for an Academy Award for Best Visual Effects for the 2013 film Iron Man 3.

-He was also nominated for Marvel's The Avengers and Guardians of the Galaxy Vol. 2.
+Guy Williams is an American visual effects supervisor.
+He was nominated for four Academy Awards in the category Best Visual Effects for the films The Avengers, Iron Man 3, Guardians of the Galaxy Vol. 2 and Guardians of the Galaxy Vol. 3.

 Williams is a native of Greenwood, Mississippi and an alumnus of Mississippi State University.
 He is currently a visual effects supervisor for Weta Digital in New Zealand.